CBET - Community Based English Tutoring

 What happens to students when they finish the CBET program?

-CBET students usually study two or three semesters in the community-based CBET classes and then transition to campus to continue studying ESL and other careers.
-To date, over 600 CBET students have moved to campus to continue their studies.
+Students usually study two or three semesters in the CBET classes and then transition to campus to continue studying ESL and other careers.

-Who is eligible to participate in the CBET/English for the Workforce programs?
+Who is eligible to participate in the English for the Workforce program?